dotnet/docs/docs/machine-learning/how-to-guides/load-data-model-builder.md

 ### Local database file

-To load data from a SQL Server database file into Module Builder:
+To load data from a SQL Server database file into Model Builder:

 1. In the data step of Model Builder, select **SQL Server** as the data source type.
 1. Select the **Choose data source** button.